Virtual Private Cloud-VPC – All You Need To Know in 2025

 Connecting to the Internet and Other Networks

-For a VPC to function properly, it needs connectivity options to allow resources to communicate internally and externally.
+For a VPC to function correctly, it requires connectivity options that allow resources to communicate both internally and externally.

 Connecting to the Internet